veikkaus/ecr-protocol/docs/protocol.md

 - **ShareId{1…100}** (length: per share: same as `TicketId` above) — Share ticket identifier (see `TicketId` above) — this field is repeated for each share included in the transaction, and omitted entirely if there are none

 ### Instant Validations

+> [!WARNING]
+> This message will be replaced by [Identified and Unidentified Instant Validation](#identified-and-unidentified-instant-validation) when identified instant messages are enabled from Elite settings.

 - **RecId** (length: 2) — Record type identifier
   - `08`: Instant validation